-Diversity and social inclusion is central to our work at the YMCA.
+Diversity and social inclusion are central to our work at the YMCA.
 We believe that all children and families should have an inclusive and respectful experience in our programs.

-- YMCA programs are designed to develop children in spirit, mind and body • Every child is a unique individual and adds value to our program - Parents and families are involved, consulted and informed partners with YMCA Providers - YMCA Providers strive to ensure the environment and programs are adapted to meet the needs of all children. - YMCA Providers seek out community partners to enhance our ability to support children with special needs through training and consultation
+- YMCA programs are designed to develop children in spirit, mind and body - Every child is a unique individual and adds value to our program - Parents and families are involved, consulted and informed partners with YMCA staff and volunteers (where appropriate) - YMCA staff and volunteers (where appropriate), strive to ensure the environment and programs are adapted to meet the needs of all children - YMCA staff and volunteers (where appropriate), seek out community partners to enhance our ability to support children with special needs through training and consultation - Specialized Services are available in many of our programs through Community Partnerships